Click here to return to the main site entry page

 The land opposite was yet to be developed.

-A photograph in the Northampton Independent Magazine 1927, shows the bowling green on the land to the north of the hotel.
+From an advert in 1924, shows the bowling green on the land to the north of the hotel, when C W Evans was the propietor.

 The Rushden Echo 6th August 1915, transcribed by Kay Collins